 So, lets start with some green on the final primed one and see how that works, Ok a bit of a bright green, but I know Athonian Camoshade was arse, and I originally did the foot of this guy with Biel-Tan Green, this was too bright.
 Coelia Greenshade it was then.

-With that dry, I threw on some Agrax Earthshade to tone down the brightness and darken the green in general. this still didn’t achieve the result I wanted.
+With that dry, I threw on some Agrax Earthshade to tone down the brightness, also to darken the green in general. this still didn’t achieve the result I wanted.
 Bugger

 This time I was just testing and threw both Coelia Greenshade (on the legs) and some Biel-Tan Green (body, head shoulders and backpack) at him.
 Still shit